Global Georgetown: “Global Medieval Studies Program Reorients the World, Challenges Historical Stereotypes”

-The Medieval Studies Program at Georgetown University offers an interdisciplinary undergraduate major and minor in the College as well as a Certificate in the School of Foreign Service.
-Senior majors and School of Foreign Serivce certificate students write a thesis, and minors also have this option.
+The Global Medieval Studies Program at Georgetown University offers an interdisciplinary undergraduate major and minor in the College as well as minors in the School of Foreign Service and Business Schools.
+Senior majors write a thesis.
 With the program director in the fall, they research chosen topics in a small seminar format that encourages a focus on methods, critical approaches, writing skills, and rhetorical options; in spring, they continue with close mentoring of the thesis writing and submission.
 For more information, please click on the following Program page link or on the Program tab at the top of the page.

 The program’s faculty and courses draw from more than fifteen different disciplines within the University.
-Our faculty offer courses in history, law, art, archaeology, manuscript study, and theology as well as classical and vernacular languages and literatures.
+Our faculty offer courses in history, law, art history, archaeology, manuscript study, theology, and philosophy, as well as classical and vernacular languages and literatures.
 Students can expect to acquire expertise in how varied methodologies interact and intersect, creating a genuine interdisciplinary experience.
-Our flexibility and range are strong incentives, as is the centrality of medieval institutions to our modern world and its core issues in religion, warfare, class, gender, education, trade, and finance.
-This impressive interdisciplinary range and ready access to faculty make Medieval Studies a rich and rewarding experience for our community of students.
+Our flexibility and range are strong incentives, as is the centrality of medieval institutions to our modern world and its core issues in religion, warfare, class, gender, education, labor, trade, and finance.
+This impressive interdisciplinary range and ready access to faculty make Global Medieval Studies a rich and rewarding experience for our community of students.
 Summer, semester, or year abroad study can greatly enrich one’s program.

-Off-campus, Washington’s Dumbarton Oaks, Smithsonian Institution, Library of Congress, National Gallery of Art, and Folger Shakespeare Library, and the Freer and Sackler Galleries, offer a wealth of teaching, research, and internship opportunities.
+Off-campus, Washington’s Dumbarton Oaks, Smithsonian Institution, Library of Congress, National Gallery of Art, the Folger Shakespeare Library, and the Freer and Sackler Galleries, offer a wealth of teaching, research, and internship opportunities.
 Further afield, students may wish to advantage of Baltimore’s Walters Art Gallery and library, and in New York, The Pierpont Morgan Library, The Cloisters, and the Metropolitan Museum of Art.